What Are Latent Defects Or Hidden Damages?

 A heated real estate market might tempt owners of problem or dilapidated homes to offload properties that have defects.
-The principle “buyer beware” places a fairly high onus on a purchaser to satisfy themselves as to the condition of the property.
+The principle “buyer beware” (often referred to in law in its Latin form: caveat emptor) places a fairly high onus on a purchaser to satisfy themselves as to the condition of the property.
 This principle generally means that a seller has no obligation to disclose any defects to a property that can be discovered by a reasonable inspection and ordinary vigilance on the part of a buyer – referred to in law as patent defects.
 Assessing whether a defect is patent or latent in law is not always clear and an assessment of all of the facts is important.

-Most of the exceptions to the general principle of buyer beware relate to latent defects and include:
+Most of the exceptions to the general principle of buyer beware relate to latent defects or hidden damage and include:

 - Fraudulent misrepresentation;